sofiayem/rtd-doc-tests/docs/source/requester.rst

 Step 3: Create a Seed Getter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each signed request to Insolar's API has to contain a seed in its body.
-Seed is a unique piece of information that:
+Each signed request to Insolar API has to contain a seed in its body.
+Seed is a unique piece of information generated by a node that:

-   * grants permission to send a request;
 * has a short lifespan;
-   * expires upon first use.
+* expires upon first use;
+* protects from request fakes, i.e., duplicate requests sent by a malicious party sniffing the traffic.
+This ensures that a *single funds transfer request* can only be sent once by the owner of the funds.

 .. tip:: Due to these qualities, a new seed is required to form each signed contract request.

+.. caution:: Since the seed is generated by a node, each subsequent contract request containing the seed must be sent to the node in question.
+Otherwise, a node will reject the seed generated by a different one.
+To ensure that the contract request is routed to the correct node, retrieve a cookie from a response to the seed request.
+Later, the cookie is to be passed to the contract request sender function.

 To be able to send signed requests, create a seed getter function to re-use upon forming each such request.